 64-bit JRE Bundle

-A 64-bit JRE Bundle can be specified for 64-bit packages.
+A 64-bit JRE Bundle can be specified for 64-bit packages or for 64-bit Java Products.
 The "Package Type" can be specified in the Install Parameters page.

 You can specify this folder only the first time you select a JRE bundle.

 In this field, you can select the location of the JRE you want to be bundled with the current build.
 The content of this folder will be added automatically in the "Destination" folder.